masabni/nest-graphql-demo/README.md

 ## Nest & Graphql Demo

 This a demo app made with nestjs and graphql.
-You can find it online [here](https://).
 ## Installation

 ```bash